History of American journalism: 21st-century Internet

-Joyce Nip presents a typology of five models of audience connections: traditional journalism, public journalism, interactive journalism, participatory journalism, and citizen journalism.
+Nip presents a typology of five models of audience connections: traditional journalism, public journalism, interactive journalism, participatory journalism, and citizen journalism.
 He identifies the higher goal of public journalism as engaging the people as citizens and helping public deliberation.

 Investigative journalism declined at major daily newspapers in the 2000s, and many reporters formed their own non-profit investigative newsrooms, for example ProPublica on the national level, Texas Tribune at the state level and Voice of OC at the local level.

 A 2014 study by Indiana University under The American Journalist header, a series of studies that go back to the 1970s, found that of the journalists they surveyed, significantly more identified as Democrats than Republicans (28% versus 7%).
 This coincided with reduced staffing at local papers and possibly their replacement by online outlets in eastern liberal cites.

 Historiography

 Journalism historian David Nord has argued that in the 1960s and 1970s: